hyperledger/indy-node/docs/source/transactions.md

 #### TRANSACTION_AUTHOR_AGREEMENT_DISABLE

-Immediately retires all active Transaction Author Agreements at once by setting current timestamp as a retirement date.
+Immediately retires all active Transaction Author Agreements at once by setting current timestamp as a retirement one.

+It's not possible to re-enable an Agreement right after disabling all agreements because there is no active latest Agreement at this point.
+A new Agreement needs to be sent instead.

 **Example:**
 ```